gakimball/eslint-config/README.md

 ## Overview

-Extends the default eslint config, and adds the `import` plugin.
+Extends the default eslint config, parses with Babel, and adds the `import` plugin.
 Includes these hot rules:

 - Two spaces for indentation.
 - Single quotes.